 - 1. The person reports the alleged violation to one of the following: employee's supervisor, employee's department head, or President.
 It is recommended that the initial report be directed to the employee's supervisor, if appropriate and that that report be in writing. - 2.
 The person receiving the report reviews the situation and recommends whether action is necessary. - 3.
-If there is a breach of the Code of Ethics, the person receiving the report will follow Section XV of the Personnel Policy and Procedure Manual, Employee Discipline and Protection. - 4.
+If there is a breach of the code of ethics policy, the person receiving the report will follow policy on employee discipline and protection. - 4.
 Record of the accusation, review and action taken may be filed in the employee's personnel folder if disciplined. - 5.
-If the Director of Human Resources is the subject of a possible Code of Ethics violation, the Vice President of Administration is consulted. - 6.
-If the College President or Acting President is the subject of a possible Code of Ethics violation, the Board of Regents will take action after whatever review they may request.
+If the director of human resources is the subject of a possible code of ethics violation, the vice president of administrative services is consulted. - 6.
+If the president or acting president is the subject of a possible code of ethics violation, the board of regents will take action after whatever review they may request.